astronomer/docs/software/install-airgapped.md

 :::warning

-If using Astronomer's bundled container image registry, the encryption-type used on your TLS certificate must be *RSA*.
+If using the Astronomer Software integrated container registry, the encryption-type used on your TLS certificate must be *RSA*.
 Cerbot users must include `-key-type rsa` when requesting certificates, most other solutions generate RSA-keys by default.
+If using the registry, we will confirm the received certificate encryption type [in later steps](#docker-registry-cert-encryption-restrictions).

 :::

 In your request to your Security Team, include:
 * the Common Name and Subject Alternative Name(s) as per above
-* if using the bundled Astronomer container-registry, the requirement that the encryption type of the certificate *must* be RSA
+* if using the Astronomer Software integrated container registry, the requirement that the encryption type of the certificate *must* be RSA
 * request that the return format be as follows:
-  - a key.pem - containing the private key
+  - a key.pem - containing the private key in pem format
-  - **either** a full-chain.pem (containing the public certificate additional certificates required to validate it) **or** a bare `cert.pem` and explicit affirmation that there are no intermediate certificates an that the public certificate is the full-chain
+  - **either** a full-chain.pem (containing the public certificate additional certificates required to validate it, in pem format) **or** a bare `cert.pem` and explicit affirmation that there are no intermediate certificates and that the public certificate is the full-chain
-  - **either** a statement that the certificate is signed by public and generally recognized Certificate Authority **or** the public certificate of the Certificate Authority used to create your certificate
+  - **either** the private-root-ca.pem of the the private Certificate Authority used to create your certificate (in pem format) or a statement that the certificate is signed by public Certificate Authority

 ### Validating the received certficiate and associated items
 Ensure that you have received each of the follownig three items:

-* a key.pem - containing the private key
+* a key.pem - containing the private key in pem format
-* **either** a full-chain.pem (containing the public certificate additional certificates required to validate it) **or** a bare `cert.pem` and explicit affirmation that it the full-chain
+* **either** a full-chain.pem (containing the public certificate additional certificates required to validate it, in pem format) **or** a bare `cert.pem` and explicit affirmation that there are no intermediate
-* **either** a statement that the certificate is signed by public and generally recognized Certificate Authority **or** the public certificate of the Certificate Authority used to create your certificate
+* **either** the private-root-ca.pem of the the private Certificate Authority used to create your certificate (in pem format) or a statement that the certificate is signed by public Certificate Authority

 Validate that your enterprise security team generated the correct certificate, run the following command using the `openssl` CLI: